 A wealth of creative projects at Family Promise show donors specifically what the charity is doing about public education, and how much money each project brings to their cause.
 Art supplies and children are the primary tools of the Houses for Change, giving our youngest citizens a chance to make a difference.
 Children decorate pre-ordered house-shaped cardboard boxes to look like a house.
 The children take their boxes home and in the following weeks and fill them with change.
 Families next bring their boxes filled with change back to the school or church that arranged the project and donate them to any homeless related charity they select.

 Family Promise involves its board members in the key role in fundraising of approaching donors.
 They get them involved in outreach to donors, and in asking their community to work together in addressing homelessness and its roots.
 They know that fundraising is truly not about money, rather it is about improving a community and addressing a global problem.
 They have provided them with the inspiration needed to seek top donors about giving.
-The Family Promise North Shore Boston board of trustees sets the mission and vision of the organization and ensures their nonprofit organization lives up to this in its ongoing work of helping homeless families.
+The Family Promise North Shore Boston board of trustees sets the mission and fundraising strategies of the organization and ensures their nonprofit organization lives up to this in its ongoing work of helping homeless families.

 How do volunteers impact the decisions of donors on giving?
 Transparency again is the key element in fundraising, and showing your donors in full detail how volunteers are of success is greatly important.
 “Since 1988, more than 900 initiatives have been developed, matching local needs with local resources.
 Community initiatives are a testament to the compassion – and the innovation – of Family Promise volunteers.
 Community Initiatives include a wide array of programs.
 Some get to the heart of core needs, such as childcare and job training, families face in order to regain self-sufficiency.
 Other initiatives find ways to match the strengths of local volunteers and the interests of local corporations with the needs of our guests, like financial literacy.
 Similarly, many initiatives build off core tenets of the Family Promise Program itself, leading to efforts like food assistance, furniture and clothing donation and health and wellness programs.”